honestbleeps/Reddit-Enhancement-Suite/README.md

 **`npm run build [-- <browsers>]`** will clean `dist/`, then build RES (release mode).
 Each build output will be compressed to a .zip file in `dist/zip/`.

 `<browsers>` is a comma-separated list of browsers to target, e.g. `chrome,firefox,safari,node`.
-By default, all will be targeted.
+By default, `chrome` will be targeted.

 **`npm run add-module -- module.js`** will add `module.js`, a new module, to the manifest for each browser.